W3SRotterdam/uORM/README.md

 The last item in the object are NewsDetail items that need to be displayed on the homepage.
 [W3S.UmbracoDescendants("NewsDetail", 1)] finds all the descendants with the document type "NewsDetail" from ancestorofself(1).
 It's that easy!

+W3S uOrm is recursive so also a complex object with nested objects are set (so look out not to create a loop!).

 These are the diffent attributes

 * [W3S.UmbracoMedia] find the comma separeted values in media;